 The RLF Report from the UE can be used for both coverage optimization and mobility robustness optimization.

-The UE stores the latest RLF or handover failure related information, and indicates RLF report availability at each subsequent LTE RRC connection (re-)establishment and handover to an LTE cell until the RLF report is fetched by the network or for 48 hours after the RLF or handover failure is detected.
+The UE stores the latest RLF or, except for NB-IoT, handover failure related information, and indicates RLF report availability at each subsequent LTE RRC connection (re-)establishment and, except for NB-IoT, handover to an LTE cell until the RLF report is fetched by the network or for 48 hours after the RLF or, except for NB-IoT, handover failure is detected.

 The UE keeps the information during state transitions and RAT changes, and indicates RLF report availability again after it returns to the LTE RAT.

 The UE only indicates RLF report availability and only provides the RLF report to the network if the current RPLMN is a PLMN that was present in the UE's EPLMN List or was the RPLMN at the time the RLF or handover failure was detected.

+UE reporting of RLF information is not supported for a NB-IoT UE using the Control Plane CIoT EPS Optimisation.